possibly-wrong/blackjack/readme.txt

 +16 10 2 0 1 +1000

 represents the strategy for hard 16 vs. dealer 10 of hitting (2) if the true count is less than 0, and standing (1) otherwise.
+See the indices subfolder for more complete examples.

 You may also specify the playing strategy to use during simulated play: